JosephMCoxIV/AWSProj/README.md

 # AWSProj
-The purpose of this project is to familiarize  myself with AWS.
+The purpose of this project is to increase famili